☀️Fun EOY Review Ideas!

 “I couldn’t wait to go to the amusement park,” she said.

-That’s why it’s important to teach them to read the entirety of the text and determine who is telling the story.
+That’s why it’s important to teach them to read the entirety of the short story in order to determine who is telling the story.

 Teacher tip: SHOW your students EXAMPLES of when simply relying on keywords won’t work!